LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/hurts-to-be-told.md

 Hurts to be told

-that you're a soldier,
+that you're a martyr,

-to die for her sins
+to die for her sins,

-of greed and stutter.
+greed and stutter.

 &nbsp;